-- If using a TissueLyser system, add one stainless steel bead (5 mm mean diameter) per 2 ml microcentrifuge tube (not supplied).
-If working with tissues that are not stabilized in RNAlater or Allprotect Reagent, place the tubes on dry ice. - 2.
+- If using the TissueLyser II, add one stainless steel bead (5 mm mean diameter) per 2 ml microcentrifuge tube (not supplied).
+If working with tissues that are not stabilized in RNAlater RNA Stabilization Reagent or Allprotect Tissue Reagent, place the tubes on dry ice. - 2.
 Excise the tissue sample from the animal or remove it from storage.
 Determine the amount of tissue.
 Do not use more than 100 mg.
 Proceed immediately to step 3.

-Weighing tissue is the most accurate way to determine the amount.
+Note: Weighing tissue is the most accurate way to determine the amount.

-If the tissue sample was stored in RNAlater or Allprotect Reagent, remove it from the reagent using forceps and be sure to remove any excess reagent or crystals that may have formed.
+Note: If the tissue sample was stored in RNAlater RNA Stabilization Reagent or Allprotect Tissue Reagent, remove it from the reagent using forceps and be sure to remove any excess reagent or crystals that may have formed.

-RNA in harvested tissues is not protected until the tissues are treated with RNAlater or Allprotect Reagent, flash-frozen, or disrupted and homogenized in step 3.
+Note: RNA in harvested tissues is not protected until the tissues are treated with RNAlater RNA Stabilization Reagent or Allprotect Tissue Reagent, flash-frozen or disrupted and homogenized in step 3.
 Frozen tissues should not be allowed to thaw during handling.
 The relevant procedures should be carried out as quickly as possible.

-3. Disrupt the tissue and homogenize the lysate using the TissueRupter (follow step 3a), TissueLyser LT (follow step 3b), or TissueLyser II (follow step 3c).
+3. Disrupt the tissue and homogenize the lysate using EITHER the TissueRuptor II (follow steps 4 and 5) OR the TissueLyser II (follow steps 6-11).

-See "Disrupting and homogenizing starting material", page 13, for more details on disruption and homogenization.
+See "Disrupting and homogenizing starting material", page 14, for more details on disruption and homogenization.

-Note: Incomplete homogenization leads to significantly reduced RNA yields and can cause clogging of the RNeasy spin column.
-Homogenization with TissueRupter and TissueLyser systems generally results in higher RNA yields than with other methods.
+Note: Incomplete homogenization leads to significantly reduced RNA yields and can cause clogging of the RNeasy Mini spin column.
+Homogenization with the TissueRuptor II or TissueLyser II generally results in higher RNA yields than with other methods.